MuskaanBashal/HR_analytics/README.md

 # HR_analytics
-Analytics on the various factors affecting the attrition rate of the company.
+Analysis on the various factors affecting the attrition rate of the company.
 ## Problem Statement
 This dashboard helps the company understand their employees better.
 It helps the company know if their employees are satisfied with their job role.
-Through different ratings, they get to know their improvement area, & thus they can improve their services by identifying these area.
+Through different key areas, they get to know their improvement area, & thus they can improve their services by identifying these area.
 It also lets them know the average attrition rate in departments and job roles, thus since by using this dashboard they have identified this problem, they can further work on factors responsible for these high attrition rate.

 Since, number of neutral/dissatisfied employees (almost 16.2 %), thus in all they must work on improving their services.